 Oh, I did my part -- I grated the parmesan cheese for the tomato-fennel soup

 that Dana served with his homemade garlic-parmesan breadsticks.
 As for

 desert, how does persimmon pudding from the French Laundry Cookbook sound?
 And

 pecan pie?
 Yes, Dana is amazing!
-Ryan too -- he cooked the turkey.
+Our son too -- he cooked the turkey.
 It's a thing

 he's been doing for several years, ever since I'd sold Dana to a client in